 Again, this isn’t a study about the scientific effects of marijuana and how it affects the brain, but it does show that if you use marijuana, you’re probably getting lucky a little more than people who do not.

 Of course, this also probably has to do with your environment, the people around you, lowered inhibitions, age groups, so on and so forth.

 Difference Between Men Vs Women

-Now, most of today’s talk was geared towards men.
+Now, most of today’s talk was geared toward men.
 But, how does marijuana affect women and their sex drive?

 In one study it showed that women who used cannabis before sex were about 2x happier… They reported higher sex drive, improvement in orgasms, and a decrease in pain.

-I think with women, it’s more to do with their mind and allowing them to relax and have lowered inhibitions.
+I think with women, it’s more to do with their minds and allowing them to relax and have lowered inhibitions.
 Similar to alcohol.

 And, similar to alcohol for men, marijuana may relax them and give them more confidence.
 Unfortunately, their physical performance suffers due to the negative hormonal effects.

 And for some, cannabis just makes them tired and completely disinterested in doing anything – including having sex.

 So what does all of this mean for you?